aziontech/azion-samples/templates/upstash-ratelimit/README.md

 ## Continuous deployment

-The template args can also be updated, and it's possible to implement a continuous deployment workflow.
-However, you'll need first to declare secrets on your project's GitHub repository to successfully complete the second build with the changes.
-Once this second build is completed, you'll be able to manage your project with a continuous deployment workflow and edit the args as desired.
+Once the template is deployed, you can edit and update your args and code, as well as implement a continuous deployment workflow.
+However, you'll need first to *declare secrets on your project's GitHub repository* to complete the second build with the changes.
+When the second build is completed, you'll be able to manage your project with a continuous deployment workflow and edit the args as desired.

-To do so, open your Upstash Rate Limit repository on GitHub.
-Then, go to Settings > Secrets and variables > Action to add your variables, following these instructions:
+To do so, open your repository in GitHub.
+Then, go to **Settings** > **Secrets and variables** > **Action** to [add your variables](https://docs.github.com/en/actions/security-guides/encrypted-secrets), following these instructions:

 1. Add the Azion Personal Token to the *secrets*:
-- Read [how to generate an Azion Personal Token](https://www.azion.com/en/documentation/products/accounts/personal-tokens/) in the documentation.
+- Read [how to generate an Azion Personal Token](/en/documentation/products/accounts/personal-tokens/) in the documentation.

 ```bash
     AZION_PERSONAL_TOKEN=<value>